 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterwards, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed towards a CEO in the publishing field. … Continue reading Difference in success

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
 Was it an event or did an idea … Continue reading Author interview with Brian H. Peterson

-At my new internship, I got to see what was in the bottom drawer: rejected book queries.
+At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
-I discussed them afterwards with the director as well.
-The rejected queries all had a theme with repeated mistakes.
-Here's some of the most common mistakes: Misspellings I'm not … Continue reading Common Query Mistakes
+The rejected queries all had repeated mistakes.
+Here's some of the most common ones: Misspellings One writer wrote "aknolegments" instead of "acknowledgements".
+Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

-As someone who participates in many Facebook writing groups, I've come across a lot of different writing motivation, memes, and beliefs.
-One of those beliefs is about how writing prompts are "cheating".
-Honestly, I never thought writing prompts are cheating before.
-Sometimes I mix different prompt ideas together until I think of something new altogether. … Continue reading Cheating with Writing Prompts
+As someone in many Facebook writing groups, I've come across various thoughts.
+One of those is how writing prompts are "cheating".
+I never thought writing prompts are cheating before.
+Sometimes I mix prompt ideas together until I make something new altogether.
+The prompts are like a creative boost for me than anything else.
+When I'm … Continue reading Cheating with writing prompts

 Sometimes there's only so much that editing can do to improve a story.
-After editing it over and over, it can seem as if the story isn't going anywhere.
+After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
-It's always … Continue reading Ideas for the worst?
+It's always positive. … Continue reading Ideas for the worst?

 The writing world can feel disconnected.
 We sit in a room and edit by ourselves, wishing for the best.
 But we can't get our stories out there if we don't have at least a few more conversations than that.
 One of the best ways I've found to connect with other writers is through Facebook groups.
-In … Continue reading Writing Exposure Help
+In … Continue reading Writing exposure help

-After piles of rejection letters or people's critical advice, it's nice to be accepted every once in a while.
-Every writer needs to feel the appreciation for the wonderful creative pieces they have made.
-Last week, my flash fiction piece, "The Forgotten', has gotten accepted by Friday Flash Fiction.
-This makes me one step closer … Continue reading Proud Writer Moment
+After piles of rejection letters and critical advice, it's nice to get accepted every once in a while.
+Every writer should feel appreciated for the wonderful creative stories they have made.
+Last week, my flash fiction piece, "The Forgotten', got accepted by Friday Flash Fiction.
+This makes me one step closer to being a published … Continue reading Proud writer moment